 I'm an introvert as well.
 Pushing ourselves to go out and meet people was tough.
 Especially when you're traveling with someone else so you're even less motivated to seek out new interactions.

 Relationships take time to develop—usually longer than one month.
 When we landed in a city, it took us a while to get set up.
 Then, we'd be working a lot of the time.
 There wasn't much opportunity to make connections.
+Maybe that's just an excuse.
 It always felt like we'd be leaving in a couple weeks so what's the point?
-Maybe we're just making excuses.

 We were lucky to meet a few awesome people.
 Those are actually the most memorable moments of our trip.
 Sadly, we probably won't see those people for a long time.